MrMonsh/Auto-Splitters/Spider-Man (2000)/readme.md

 2. DC Emulators will not be getting the auto-start feature, only auto-splits, auto-resets and load removal.
 3. N64 Emulators currently don't have neither the auto-start feature nor load removal, only auto-splits and auto-resets.
 The missing features might be implemented at a later date.
 4. Even if you use RetroArch to emulate N64/DC, the auto-splitter will currently still assume you're using PS1.
 My apologies for the inconvenience.
-5. If you're on a PS Emulator and want to use the auto-start feature, please open LiveSplit while at the Main Menu (if you're inside a sub-menu, please exit it), otherwise it'll not work.
+5. If you're on a PS Emulator and want to use the auto-start feature, please open LiveSplit before opening the game (or if you're inside the game, close it and restart it), otherwise it'll not work.

 ## Installation Guide